redis-developer/ArXivChatGuru/README.md

 What we want to do next (ideas welcome!):

-- Pin stable versions of dependencies
+- [x] Pin stable versions of dependencies using poetry
 - Filters for Year, Author, etc.
 - More efficient chunking
-- More efficient embedding for semantic cache
+- Various LLM caching toggles
-- Chat history and conversational memory (with langchain)
+- Chat history and conversational memory in Redis

 ____